Olivier Martinez: Early life

 Martinez was born in Paris, France, to a working-class family.
 His father was a Spanish professional boxer and his mother was a French secretary.
+Olivier trained as a boxer and dreamed to become a professional boxer, but after trauma decided to become an actor.
 He studied at the CNSAD and began his acting career in his native France in 1990.
 Martinez was raised Catholic.